-Composition of the Committee
+B. Composition of the Committee

-The committee consists of two faculty elected from each department and one member elected from the Off-campus Extension forestry faculty.
+The committee consists of two faculty elected from each department and one member elected from the Extension forestry faculty.
 Members must be tenured, associate or full professors with at least 0.5 FTE in the College to be eligible for election.
 College administrators (e.g. dean, assistant and associate deans, department heads) are not eligible to serve.

-1. Term
+Term

-Each member is appointed to a 3 year term that begins on July 1.
-The terms of the committee members shall be staggered so that 1/3 of the membership expires each year.
+Members are appointed normally to two year terms beginning on July 1.
+The terms of the committee members will be staggered so that 3/7 of the membership will expire on odd years and 4/7 of the membership will expire on even years annually.
 Members are eligible to serve successive terms (per election by their department).
-For those members appointed to replace another member mid-term, they will be appointed for the term the original member was to serve; replacement members must be elected by their unit.
+For those members appointed to replace another member mid-term (per election by their department), they will be appointed for the term the original member was to serve.

-2. Elections
+Elections